 I am fairly certain about this because as a news/blogging company we spend a rough amount of time on other blogs to make sure we are up to date.
 Some of these blogs are so far off from fashion in Africa we actually never browse their stories.

-I am not blaming the bloggers for a tough fashion industry, that I do not blame anything outside of politics.
+I am not blaming the bloggers for the tough fashion industry, and I do not blame anything outside of politics.
 I am simply blaming them for abstracting the path of potential growth.
-I am sure without their misguided definitions of African fashion to the outside world, people would have taking it upon themselves to have researched more how to obtain clothes from African designers.
+I am sure without their misguided definitions of African fashion to the outside world, people would have taken it upon themselves to have researched more about how to obtain clothes from African designers.
 Most of these bloggers have probably never even published one African designer who didn’t use print.

 It is a very proud moment to see the growth in African fashion.
 There are people really working hard and stepping things up.
-From TV shows, to bloggers, photographers, models, designers, model agents and more.
+From TV shows to bloggers, photographers, models, designers, model agents, and more.
 A lot are proving successful but a good number of the work done by these people sometimes goes unpaid especially without corporate sponsorship.
-The cream and service employment of the fashion industry will always stem from successful designers and fabrics companies, and from the looks of the Vlisco factory in the video, our money is employing the dutch.
+The cream and service employees of the fashion industry will always stem from successful designers and fabrics companies, and from the looks of the Vlisco factory in the video, our money is employing the dutch.

-I think for the designers, models, photographers or any lover of African fashion it is embarrassing to see such a video.
-Even the reporter announced it in surprise three quarters into the video how African women buy into Vlisco, and shes not African.
-If you are getting your fashion tips from a self acclaimed “African Fashion” blogger, please, do your research afterwards, because half of them are clueless what is African and not African in the world of fashion.
+I think for the designers, models, photographers, or any lover of African fashion it is embarrassing to see such a video.
+Even the reporter announced it in surprise three quarters into the video how African women buy into Vlisco, and she’s not African.
+If you are getting your fashion tips from a self-acclaimed “African Fashion” blogger, please, do your research afterward, because half of them are clueless about what is African and not African in the world of fashion.